 What Is A Tropical Rainforest?

 A rainforest is a forest that grows in an area with a high rainfall.
 Most rainforests receive over 2,000 mm (80 in.) of rain every year.

-A tropical rainforest, as the name suggests, is a rainforest that grows in a tropical region.
-Tropical regions are found near the Equator – an imaginary line that runs around the middle of the planet.
+A tropical rainforest is a rainforest with a high rainfall that grows in a tropical region.
+Tropical regions – and therefore tropical rainforests – are found near the Equator, an imaginary line that circles the globe, dividing the northern and southern hemispheres.

 In tropical regions, the sun is directly overhead at least once during the year.